Starting our blog on Kathmandu to Chitwan Travel Guide.

 UNESCO Sites of Kathmandu

-For your journey to Chitwan, a luxury tourist bus can be taken from Sorahkhutte, Kathmandu.
-The bus is usually of 42 seats and is comfortable with tourist amenities.
-The bus leaves from Kathmandu early at 7 am.
-Kathmandu Chitwan bus consists of 2 seats in each of the 2 columns.
+For your journey to Chitwan, you can take a luxury tourist bus from the Sorahkhutte tourist bus station in Kathmandu.
+The bus usually has 42 seats and is comfortable with tourist amenities.
+The bus leaves from Kathmandu early at 7 a.m.
+Kathmandu Chitwan bus consists of 2 seats in each of the two columns.
 It’s a drive of approximately 5 hours from Kathmandu to Chitwan.
-The distance between Kathmandu to Chitwan, Sauraha, is 144 KM.

 Chitwan